llambiel/letsecureme/post.md

 ## What we will do
 Here are the steps we will go through:

-* spawn a cloud instance which will host our demo website.
+* Spawn a cloud instance which will host our demo website.
-* do some basic hardening of our server and set up Nginx.
+* Do some basic hardening of our server and set up Nginx.
-* install a brand new Let's encrypt certificate and set up its automatic renewal
+* Install a brand new Let's encrypt certificate and set up its automatic renewal
-* hardening the Nginx configuration
+* Hardening the Nginx configuration
-* hardening the Security Headers
+* Hardening the Security Headers
-* get that shiny A+ security rating we are looking for
+* Get that shiny A+ security rating we are looking for

-We will use [Exoscale](https://www.exoscale.ch) as our cloud provider since they offer integrated firewall and DNS management.
-Exoscale is the leading Swiss cloud provider with a strong focus on data safety / privacy and security.
+We will use [Exoscale](https://www.exoscale.ch) as cloud provider since they offer integrated firewall and DNS management.
+On top of that Exoscale has a strong focus on data safety / privacy and security.
 Of course you can follow along using any other cloud or traditional hosting service.

 ## Let's Encrypt overview

 Let's Encrypt is a new open source certificate authority (CA) providing free and automated SSL/TLS certificates.
-The Let's Encrypt root certificate is also well trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394).
+Theyr root certificate is well trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394), and they are actively trying to reduce the painful workflow of creation - validation - signing - installation - renewal of certificates.

-Before starting, below are a few caveats which not everybody may be comfortable with:
+But, heads-up!
+To be really security minded, and for information completeness, let's cite some caveats you may not be comfortable with:

 * It's still in __beta__ phase.
 * It requires root privileges.